 There will be additional traffic in the St Albans, Edgeware and Mairehau areas when the Christchurch Northern Corridor opens.
 We're planning how we manage this traffic and reduce the number of vehicles travelling along the route.

-The Christchurch Northern Corridor (CNC) will help people to travel to and from the north of Christchurch.

-The CNC extends the Northern Motorway to connect QEII Drive and Cranford Street, through to Innes Road.
+The Christchurch Northern Corridor (CNC) is due to open in mid-2020 and will help people to travel to and from the north of Christchurch by extending the Northern Motorway from QEII Drive and Cranford Street, through to Innes Road.

 Further information about this project is available on the NZ Transport Agency website(external link).

 We are currently working with our partner organisations to develop a plan for mitigating the expected increase in traffic on Cranford Street and other streets in a way that

 Councillors have prioritised the first part of this plan which needs to happen before the Christchurch Northern Corridor opens.
 They also instructed staff to investigate several other projects that are important to the community.